 While JPEG-LS files are saved using the .jls extension, other file formats, such as .JPX and .SPIFF, also sometimes use JPEG-LS compression.
 JPEG-LS and JPEG, however, are different file formats, so programs that can open a .JPEG or .JPG often cannot open JLS files.

-How do I open a JLS file?
+How to open a JLS file

 Most popular image viewing applications cannot open JLS files.
 However, you can open a JLS image in Irfanview (Windows) and XNView MP (cross-platform), and you can convert a JLS image to a more usable image format using NConvert (cross-platform).